-Eligible lands for grants funded under this program are private forest land that is at least five acres in size, suitable to sustain natural vegetation, and at least 75 percent forested.
-The lands must also be threatened by conversion to non-forest uses, must not be held in trust by the United States on behalf of any Indian tribe, must not be Tribal allotment lands, must be offered for sale by a willing seller, and if acquired by an eligible entity, must provide defined community benefits under CFP and allow public access.
+Eligible lands for grants funded under this program are private forest that is at least five acres in size, suitable to Start Printed Page 17140sustain natural vegetation, and at least 75 percent forested.
+The lands must also be threatened by conversion to non-forest uses, must not be held in trust by the United States on behalf of any Indian Tribe, must not be Tribal allotment lands, must be offered for sale by a willing seller, and if acquired by an eligible entity, must provide defined community benefits under CFP and allow public access.

 Interested local government and nonprofit applicants must submit applications to the State Forester.
 Tribal applicants must submit applications to the appropriate Tribal government officials.
-All applications must be received by State Foresters or Tribal governments by January 15, 2014.
-State Foresters or Tribal government officials must forward applications to the Forest Service Region, Northeastern Area or International Institute of Tropical Forestry by February 17, 2014.
+All applications, either hardcopy or electronic, must be received by State Foresters or Tribal governments by June 29, 2018.
+State Foresters or Tribal government officials must forward applications to the Forest Service Region, Northeastern Area, or International Institute of Tropical Forestry by July 27, 2018.

 All local government and qualified nonprofit organization applications must be submitted to the State Forester of the State where the property is located.
-All Indian tribal applications must be submitted to the Tribal government officials of the Indian tribe.
-Applicants are encouraged to contact and work with the Forest Service Region, Northeastern Area, or International Institute of Tropical Forestry, and the State Forester or equivalent official of the Indian tribe when developing their proposal.
-The State Forester's contact information may be found at http://www.fs.fed.us/spf/coop/programs/loa/cfp.shtml.
+All Tribal applications must be submitted to the equivalent Tribal government official.
+Applicants are encouraged to contact and work with the Forest Service Region, Northeastern Area or International Institute of Tropical Forestry, and State Forester or equivalent Tribal government official when developing their proposal.
+Applicants must consult with the State Forester and equivalent Tribal government official prior to requesting technical assistance for a project.
+The State Forester's member roster may be found on www.stateforesters.org/about/who-we-are.
 All applicants must also send an email to firstname.lastname@example.org to confirm an application has been submitted for funding consideration.

-State Foresters and Tribal government officials shall submit applications to the appropriate Forest Service Regional/Area/Institute contact noted below.
+State Foresters and Tribal government officials shall submit applications, either electronic or hardcopy, to the appropriate Forest Service Regional/Area/Institute contact noted below.